 Sound feeding practices and good housing facilities result in optimum growth and high milk production and contribute to the good health and comfort of dairy goats.Feeding the dairy goatWhen feeding dairy goats, keep these objectives in mind:Feed a ...

-A budgeting tool to estimate economic costs and returns of a 50 doe, winter kidding flock (December and January) with kids marketed between 50 to 60 pounds in April.
+A budgeting tool to estimate economic costs and returns of 50 doe, spring kidding flock (March and April) with kids marketed between 50 to 60 pounds in July/August.

 Meet the experts

 - Kendra Graham FIELD SPECIALIST IN LIVESTOCK View Profile

 - Amie Schleicher FIELD SPECIALIST IN LIVESTOCK View Profile

 - Brenda Schreck COUNTY ENGAGEMENT SPECIALIST IN LIVESTOCK AND 4-H YOUTH DEVELOPMENT View Profile